ParallelMaths/parallel/pages/7-14-sumaze.md

 but because they are hard.”

 The Parallel Challenges are not in the same league as going to the moon, but it is the same principle.
 You should do your best to complete them “…not because they are easy, but because they are hard.”

+***

+Check your email or return to the website on Friday at 4pm for the next Parallelogram.

+In the meantime, you can go through the answer sheet after 7pm on Sunday, but first remember to hit the SUBMIT button below, and then maybe take a look at the “Additional Stuff” section.

+Cheerio,
+Simon.

 ::: submit

-## Find out more
+---

+## Additional Stuff

 If you want to find out more about the topics in this week’s Parallel Challenge, then I recommend: